Jjateen/PTI-mediapipe/README.md

 ## Overview

 This repository contains Python scripts for hand gesture control using MediaPipe for hand tracking and gesture recognition and Arduino for controlling servo motors and LEDs.
-The system can recognize gestures performed with the left hand to control a servo motor and gestures with the right hand to control LEDs.
+The system can recognize gestures performed with the left hand to control a servo motor and gestures with the right hand to control LEDs/AC Appliances.

 ## Features